-Additionally, I can now see that my psychic abilities were present during my work as a Psychologist — I just didn’t recognize what they were at the time.
+Additionally, I can now see that my psychic abilities were present during my work as a Psychologist — I just didn’t recognize what was going on at the time.
 For example:

 - Even as a beginning-level trainee, I quickly became a popular counselor (i.e., I had a wait list of future clients).
-This is not typical for beginning-level therapists.
+As someone who eventually ran several training programs for counselors-in-training, I can assure that this is not typical for beginning-level therapists.
 I can now see that “the word got out” that there was a counselor on staff who often “knew things” that would help her clients heal or grow.
-I thought all counselors could do this, and it wasn’t until much later that I began to understand that I was doing something that was different from many of my colleagues.
+I thought all counselors could do what I was doing.
+It wasn’t until much later that I began to understand that I was doing something that was different from many of my peers.

 - One of my clinical specialties was the training and supervision of counselors-in-training.
-I would often be sitting with a trainee and would make a suggestion, such as, “Don’t be surprised if during your next session with your client, s/he (fill in the blank)”.
+I would often be sitting with a beginning-level trainee and make a suggestion, such as, “Don’t be surprised if during your next session with your client, s/he (fill in the blank).”
 Often, the trainee would come to our next supervision session and say, “How did you know that was going to happen?”
-As is true of most of us when we encounter something we don’t understand, I would rationalize why I knew what was going to happen.
+As is true when we encounter something we don’t understand, I would rationalize why I thought I knew what was going to happen.
 For example, I would often simply respond that “I’ve just been doing this longer than you have.”
 That explanation seemed realistic, but I now understand that it wasn’t accurate.
-I was unknowingly using “other skills” that would have been hard to explain to a trainee in a traditional counseling program . . . let alone explain to myself!
+I was unknowingly using “other skills” that would have been hard to explain to a trainee in a traditional counseling program . . . let alone explain to myself (yet)!

 It wasn’t until my early 40’s that I began to feel “called” to learn how to be a psychic.
 Around this time, a friend told me about a psychic who had been amazingly accurate during a reading with her on the phone.
 I set up an appointment, mostly out of curiosity.
 Much to my surprise, this woman “nailed” all the issues that were going on my life at that time . . . even over the phone!
 I was immediately intrigued and wanted to learn more about what she was doing.